ceodoe/reblogme-local-queue/README.md

 ```0 */8 * * * /usr/local/bin/node /opt/reblogme-local-queue/index.js```

 Change the last argument to match where you placed the repository. `0 */8 * * *` in this context means *every eight hours* at minute 0, any day of the month, any month, any day of the week.
 Set `*/8` to any number you wish to adjust the posting frequency.
 You can also check out [crontab.guru](https://crontab.guru/) to learn more about cron scheduling and how to format the cron schedule expression.

+## Windows

+You can use [Task Scheduler](https://www.windowscentral.com/how-create-automated-task-using-task-scheduler-windows-10) to run this according to your chosen schedule.
+In the "Program/script" field, put the path to Node (presumably node.exe), and in the "Add arguments (optional)" or "Arguments" field, put the path to `index.js` in the cloned respository.